andrew/ultimate-awesome/README.md

 - [laravel-awesome](https://github.com/putheakhem/laravel-awesome) - The best place for getting started with Laravel.
 - [awesome-magento](https://github.com/sunel/awesome-magento) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Magento ecosystem.
 - [islandora_awesome](https://github.com/Islandora-Labs/islandora_awesome) - A list of awesome modules for Islandora.
-- [awesome-php](https://github.com/php-collective/awesome-php) - A curated list of amazingly awesome PHP libraries, resources and shiny things.
 - [awesome-twig](https://github.com/JulienRAVIA/awesome-twig) - A curated list of amazingly awesome Twig extensions, snippets and tutorials.
-- [awesome-laravel-framework](https://github.com/meSingh/awesome-laravel-framework) - 😎 📦 📄 A curated list of awesome packages, tutorials and other cool resources for Laravel.
 - [awesome-php-cn](https://github.com/xu767142206/awesome-php-cn) - Php常见的资源、库 中文版本 应该是最全的中文库了.
 - [awesome-twig](https://github.com/morozgrafix/awesome-twig) - A curated list of amazingly awesome Twig extensions, snippets and tutorials.